 All containers running on a Borg machine share the host’s IP address, so Borg assigns the containers unique port numbers as part of the scheduling process.

-Although this is not optimal, there are several implementations of docker in production environments that have decided to take the risk and instantiate all containers in host network mode since they don’t want to adapt their applications to the concept of either random ports (docker bridge approach) or IP per container (Kubernetes default).
+Although this is not optimal security for docker, there are several implementations of docker in production environments that have decided to take the risk and instantiate all containers in host network mode since they don’t want to adapt their applications to the concept of either random ports (docker bridge approach) or IP per container (Kubernetes default).
 One can not discount the pragmatic operational reasons that are leading teams down this path.

 Obviously, there is an isolation risk with this decision and Trireme can bridge this gap.
 By using Trireme as the network policy mechanism, we have decoupled security from the network.
 Security is delegated to an end-to-end authorization function, and the fact that containers live in the same network namespace does not affect the capability of Trireme to provide strong isolation.
 Therefore, one can use Trireme to implement a container based system without the need for complex networking, and improve security for docker.